Enrichment Activities

 LUJONG

-Lujong, or body training, is a series of fifteen physical exercises developed by the Tibetan Buddhist meditation master Khenpo Tsültrim Gyamtso Rinpoche to help us enhance our health and synchronize our body and mind, thereby increasing energy and pliancy.
+Begin your day with Lujong, or body training.
+This is a series of fifteen physical exercises developed by the Tibetan Buddhist meditation master Khenpo Tsültrim Gyamtso Rinpoche to help us enhance our health and synchronize our body and mind, thereby increasing energy and pliancy.
 The wakefulness that we develop from these exercises can bring a quality of meditation to ordinary activities throughout the day.
+Because of the interactive nature of this course it is offered onsite only.

 DEBATE